 - Beef chuck roast.
 Chuck roast is a flavorful cut that lends itself well to slow cooking.
 A chuck roast can contain more fat than a tri tip.
 You can always skim some of the fat off if you want or use that fat to make birria tacos or quesabirria tacos.

 - Bottom sirloin.
 Roasts from the sirloin section are a very good alternative for making beef birria.

 - Combination cuts.
 Beef shanks are an inexpensive cut to add along with larger roasts.
 For example, you could use a smaller sirloin (about 2 pounds) and add in a pound or more of beef shanks.
 Beef shank adds enormous beefy flavor to beef birria.
 Short ribs are another good addition to add beefy flavor and fat.

 Cooking methods.
-You can make Instant Pot beef birria or a slow cooker birria recipe since these small kitchen appliances are both well suited for cooking amazingly tender and flavorful beef.
+You can make Instant Pot beef birria or a slow cooker birria recipe.
+Both of these small appliances are perfect for cooking tender and flavorful beef.

 Make tacos.
 Arrange the shredded beef birria on top of the warm tortillas.
-Top with the chopped onions and cilantro.
-You may also want to top the birria taco with a little Oaxaca cheese or your favorite shredded cheese
+Top with chopped onions and cilantro.
+You may also want to top the birria taco with a little Oaxaca cheese or your favorite shredded cheese.

 🍽 Kitchen Equipment